jeroldcamacho/jeroldcamacho.github.io/index.md

 published: true
 ---

-Passionate CS undergraduate student with 3 years of experience in Penetration Testing specifically in Web Application Security.
+Passionate Computer Science graduate with 3 years of experience in Penetration Testing specifically in Web Application Security.
 I have been acknowledged on several websites such as Google, Microsoft, and Adobe for reporting web security vulnerabilities.
 I also play CTF competitions with my team [joyuriz](https://ctftime.org/team/163844) on my free time.

 ### Socials